 The five-day Course on International Migration Law is designed for government officials, academia, representatives of international and non-governmental organizations, as well as members of civil society.
-It will focus on the international legal framework governing migration, including the rights and responsibilities of States and migrants.
+It focuses on the international legal framework governing migration, including the rights and responsibilities of States and migrants.

-- Principles on entry and exit
+- Principles surrounding exit, entry and stay

-- Trafficking in persons and smuggling of migrants
+- Trafficking and smuggling of persons

 - Detention and alternatives to detention

-- Law of the sea and migration
+- Law of the Sea and migration